bitaddict-ab/arassync/README.md

 Provides a base kit to simplify implementing, testing and managing Aras extensions.

-Aras extensions are written as C# DLLs, server-methods (C#/VB), javascript and HTML, as well as database objects such as custom properties, fields, actions et.al.
+Aras extensions are written as a combination C# DLLs, server-methods (C#/VB), JavaScript and HTML, as well as database objects such as custom properties, fields, actions et.al.

 The scripts and tools found here allows developers to import, export, implement, build, test and deploy Aras Extensions with relative ease.

+In particular, features can be developed, tested and deployted on different environemnts/databased, like dev, test and production separately.

 ### How do I get set up? ###